kieran-lawrence/kieran-lawrence/README.md

-- 👋 Hi, I’m Kieran
+### 👋 Hi, I’m Kieran

-- 👀 I like to code
+- 🚀 I like to code, like a lot
-- 🍙 I mostly work in Typescript on the web, but also enjoy React Native including Swift & Kotlin
+- 🍙 I enjoy working on web and mobile apps, and I also delve into modding and contribute to open source where I can.
 - 🌱 I’m currently learning how to get good

 <a href="https://github.com/kieran-lawrence">